WP Super Cache: Ultimate Guide to Speed Setup and Optimization

 Other Advanced Settings

-The Advanced tab with WP Super Cache brings even more options for customization.
+The Advanced tab brings even more customization options.

 You can, for example, block the caching mechanisms and set permissions for particular page types or pages that contain specific URL strings.
 If you run an ecommerce website, this particular section is important for you because you want to ensure that things like your shopping cart, checkout, and order confirmation pages are not cached.

-You can prevent specific User Agents from triggering WP Super Cache’s caching mechanisms, as well.
-This could be useful if you don’t want any search engine crawlers or bots caching the website’s pages.
-There’s also a Lock Down function, which, if enabled, will block any new comments from refreshing the cached static pages.
-This will reduce the risk of site crashes during a traffic spike, but it’s best to leave it disabled during normal operation.
+Further down, you have the Rejected User Agents section.
+Through it, you can prevent specific requests from triggering the WP Super Cache caching mechanisms.
+This could be useful if you don’t want any search engine crawlers or bots caching the website pages.
+There’s also a Lock Down function, which, if enabled, will block any new comments from refreshing the static cache files.
+With it, you can reduce the risk of site crashes during a traffic spike, but it’s best to leave it disabled during normal operation.

 CDN settings

 A Content Delivery Network (CDN) is a great way of boosting your website’s performance.
-The solution lets you store static content on a network of servers spread all around the world, serving it from the location closest to the user.
+It lets you store static content on a network of servers spread all around the world and serve it from the location closest to the user.

-Cloudflare is perhaps the most popular CDN out there, and that’s mainly because it offers the service for free.
+Cloudflare is among the world’s most popular CDN providers, partly because it’s one of the biggest companies of its kind and partly because it offers a free plan.
 It works differently compared to most of its competitors, though.
 Cloudflare effectively acts as an intermediary between the client and the origin server that hosts your website.
 It serves the static content by itself and relays the rest of the requests to your host.
 This is why you need to change your domain’s nameservers in order to set it up.
 This also means that if you use Cloudflare, you don’t need to do any additional configuration to WP Super Cache’s settings.

 There are other options you can consider as well.
 By default, everything but the PHP files in the wp-content and wp-includes directories will be handled by the CDN.
 For most, this setup should work fine, but if your website has some specific requirements – use the Include directories and Exclude If Substring fields to set additional rules.

-Don’t forget to select the Enable CDN support box and click Save changes to keep the new settings.
+Don’t forget to click Save Changes to apply the new settings.

 Contents tab

-After you set up your CDN to work with WP Super Cache, you need to delete the cache in order to see the effects in action.
+After setting up your CDN to work with WP Super Cache, you need to delete the cache to see the effects in action.
 You can do that from the Contents tab.
-At the bottom, you have an option of either deleting the expired cache (the Garbage collection should be handling this task automatically) or deleting all cached files.
+You can either remove the expired files or use the Delete Cache button to wipe the entire cache.

 In addition to this, the Contents tab gives you detailed statistics on how much content is currently stored in your cache.